xcape-io/ArduinoProps/README.md

 *ArduinoProps library* seamlessly splits long messages smartly when required.

-## 4. Application protocol for escape room 2.0 props
+## 4. Application protocol for escape room 2.0 prop

-A *level 7* [protocol](https://github.com/xcape-io/PyProps/blob/master/PROTOCOL.md) (*application level*) is necessary for connected props to report data and to be controlled for the escape room automation and game play.
+A *level 7* [protocol](https://github.com/xcape-io/PyProps/blob/master/PROTOCOL.md) (*application level*) is necessary for connected prop to report data and to be controlled for the escape room automation and game play.

 We have defined a simple human-readable text protocol.
 Messages are encoded in UTF-8, in Arduino sketches use:
 ```csharp